BlancheBerneron/GreenPeace.github.io/index.md

 <center> <h1>Which events triggers conversion about Climate Change?</h1> </center>

 {: .box-note}
 **Assumption:** There is a linear relationship between quotes and articles in online newspapers.
+Thus if we interchange both words, don't be surprised.

 ### Frecuency of Climate Change Quotes
 Graph occurences through time